SITUATION REPORT: WHERE ARMED CITIZENS STAND TODAY

 afford to become complacent.

 Daniel takes his life of training and combat experience and develops as well as presents curriculum and creates digital media content to help Law Enforcement, US Military and Responsible Armed Citizens prepare for a deadly force encounter.
-Daniel travels the US teaching and training under his company Shaw Strategies.
+When he isn’t directing marketing for Gunmag Warehouse, Daniel travels the US teaching and training under his company, Shaw Strategies, and discusses all things hoplological and self-defense related on Gunfighter Cast.
+If you have a few minutes, and want to do a little learnin’…give him a follow.
+He’s one of the top firearms related Twitch streamers out there.